pathlib — Object-oriented filesystem paths

 PosixPath('docs/Makefile')

 The children are yielded in arbitrary order, and the special entries '.' and '..' are not included.
-If a file is removed from or added to the directory after creating the iterator, whether a path object for that file be included is unspecified.
+If a file is removed from or added to the directory after creating the iterator, it is unspecified whether a path object for that file is included.

 Path.walk(top_down=True, on_error=None, follow_symlinks=False)